 6.2.10.3 SGM client CoAP procedure

-Upon receiving request from VAL user to fetch the list of groups in which the VAL user is a member, the SGM-C shall send a CoAP GET request with the CoAP URI set to the URI of the VAL Group Documents resource with the "memberId" query parameter set to the VAL user ID or VAL UE ID and optionally with the "time-period" query parameter when the group was created.
+Upon receiving request from VAL user to fetch the list of groups in which the VAL user is a member, the SGM-C shall send a CoAP GET request with the CoAP URI set to the URI of the VAL Group Documents resource with the "member-id" query parameter set to the VAL user ID or VAL UE ID and optionally with the "time-period" query parameter when the group was created.

 Upon receiving request from VAL user to fetch the list of groups in which the VAL user is a member, the SGM-C shall send a CoAP GET request to the SGM-S. In the CoAP GET request, the SGM-C: